 - I scrub with Dawn to neutralize the flux.
 Kwik-e-clean works well too - I recommend trying out a few options to see what works for you.

 - Your tap water might be affecting your patina.
 Try rinsing with distilled water or 70% ethanol alcohol.

 - Let your piece dry, and then scrub with fine grade steel wool to prep for patina application.
 Do not skimp on this step; really work the solder seams.

-- Patina options- Black or Copper (for silver, skip the steel wool and just neutralize the flux, dry and polish).
-Bundle Pack to save!
+- Patina options- Black or Copper and here is a bundle Pack to save!